pdimov/corosio_protocol_bench/README.md

-This repository contains a benchmark that sends a large C++ data structure (`std::vector<element>`, where the vector size is sufficiently big), over TCP/IP using asynchronous I/O using Boost.Corosio.
+This repository contains a benchmark that sends a large C++ data structure (`std::vector<element>`, where the vector size is sufficiently big), over TCP/IP using asynchronous I/O.
+([Boost.Corosio](https://develop.corosio.cpp.al/corosio/index.html) is used as the asynchronous I/O library.)

 The C++ structure is serialized into bytes by using a custom binary protocol.
-This is intended to emulate real world applications.
+This is intended to model real world applications.

 The protocol serializes fundamental C++ types (characters, integers, floating point) as a sequence of their underlying storage bytes.
 (This doesn't take into account endianness and other factors such as `sizeof(size_t)` differences, but is good enough for both this benchmark and many practical uses.)